Elliptical vs. Treadmill: Which Provides a Superior Workout?

 By keeping a straight posture during your workout, you will also engage your core.
 When you get into the motion of actively pumping with your hands while also moving your feet, your heart rate will quickly rise, which benefits your cardiovascular health.

 Pro #3: Provides a variety of exercises

-Not only can you adjust your speed and resistance, you can also choose to pedal backwards.
+Not only can you adjust your speed and resistance, but you can also choose to pedal backward.
 When you increase the resistance of the foot pedals, your workout becomes more effective for your legs and butt.
 Pedaling backward also helps increase the focus on your backside.

 Pro #4: Supports natural movement and feels easier

 Using an elliptical is similar to riding a bike, so once you get into the motion of it, the movement becomes very natural.
 While it may become mindless if you focus on television or book, if you create a plan for your workout and stick to it, it will be easy on your joints but still challenging for your muscles and cardiovascular system, so you will get a good workout.

 Con #1: No impact to a low-impact workout

 Doing a low-impact workout is great if you have joint pain or are injured, but it does not help much in keeping your bones strong.
 After your 20s, your bone density begins to decrease, and you need to actively do things to maintain the strength and health of your bones.
 Unfortunately, the elliptical won't help you with this too much.

 Con #2: Limited range of exercise